 This interest rate hedging policy dovetails with our revised inflation hedging policy should we need to swap a portion of nominal debt to real rate form to maintain our desired mix of nominal and index-linked debt.

-The group seeks to manage its risk by maintaining its interest rate exposure within a board-approved range.
-Interest rate risk is reported to the treasury committee through the operational compliance report.
+The group seeks to manage its risk by maintaining its interest rate exposure within a boardapproved range.
+Interest rate risk is reported to the UU group's treasury committee through the operational compliance report.

 Sensitivity analysis